OpesanyaAdebayo/Twitter-Bot/README.md

 Twitter profile name
 Number of followers
-Target accounts using either of these criteria:

-Based on hashtags used.
+Target accounts based on hashtags used.
 The bot maintains a session and continously listens to the predefined hashtag

 ## Getting Started